 - 2. In this Act: - 2.1.
 "Act" shall mean the Métis Nation Saskatchewan Citizenship Act. - 2.2.
-"Appeals" shall mean any written objection by a person who has been rejected entry in the Métis Nation -Saskatchewan Central Registry or by a Métis Nation -Saskatchewan citizen who is objecting to the registration of any person to the Métis Nation -Saskatchewan Central Registry. - 2.3.
-"Child" shall mean a child of a Métis citizen.
+"Appeals" shall mean any written objection by a person who has been rejected entry in the Métis Nation Saskatchewan Central Registry or by a Métis Nation Saskatchewan citizen who is objecting to the registration of any person to the Métis Nation Saskatchewan Central Registry. - 2.3.
+"Child" shall mean a child of a Métis citizen. - 2.4.
+Repealed (February 20, 2021). - 2.5.

-- 2.4.
-"Citizenship Appeal Board" shall mean the Métis Nation - Saskatchewan Citizenship Appeal Board. - 2.5.
 "Membership" shall mean citizenship. - 2.6.
-"Métis" shall mean a Métis citizen as defined by the Métis Nation Saskatchewan Constitution. - 2.7.
-"Métis community" shall mean the Locals as set out by the Constitution. - 2.8.
-"Métis Local" shall mean a Métis Local listed in Schedule I of the Métis Nation - Saskatchewan Constitution. - 2.9.
-"Métis Nation Legislative Assembly" shall mean the governing authority of the Métis Nation Saskatchewan , as set out in the Constitution. - 2.10.
+"Métis" means a person who is Métis as defined in Article 10 of the Constitution (amended February 20, 2021).

+- 2.7.
+Repealed (February 20, 2021). - 2.8.
+Repealed (February 20, 2021). - 2.9.
+"Métis Nation Legislative Assembly" shall mean the governing authority of the Métis Nation Saskatchewan, as set out in the Constitution. - 2.10.
 "Records" shall mean any records used to support an application for citizenship including historical records, church records, archival records, census records and oral history from Métis Elders. - 2.11.
 "Registered" shall mean registered as a Métis under this Act. - 2.12.
 "Registrar" shall mean the Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry.
-[Amended September 9, 2008.] - 2.13.
+(Amended September 9, 2008) - 2.13.
 "Genealogical evidence" shall mean evidence which indicates proof that an applicant's parent is, or parents are, of Métis Ancestry.
 (Amended July 4, 2003)